dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/custom.md

 A composite control holds all of the inherent functionality associated with each of the contained Windows Forms controls and enables you to selectively expose and bind their properties.
 A composite control also provides a great deal of default keyboard handling functionality with no extra development effort on your part.

 For example, a composite control could be built to display customer address data from a database.
 This control would include a <xref:System.Windows.Forms.DataGridView> control to display the database fields, a <xref:System.Windows.Forms.BindingSource> to handle binding to a data source, and a <xref:System.Windows.Forms.BindingNavigator> control to move through the records.
-You could selectively expose data binding properties, and you could package and reuse the entire control from application to application.
-For an example of this kind of composite control, see [How to: Apply Attributes in Windows Forms Controls](how-to-apply-attributes-in-windows-forms-controls.md).
+You could selectively expose data binding properties, and you could package and reuse the entire control from application to application.<!-- TODO For an example of this kind of composite control, see [How to: Apply Attributes in Windows Forms Controls](how-to-apply-attributes-in-windows-forms-controls.md).-->

 To author a composite control, derive from the <xref:System.Windows.Forms.UserControl> class.
-The <xref:System.Windows.Forms.UserControl> base class provides keyboard routing for child controls and enables child controls to work as a group.
-For more information, see [Developing a Composite Windows Forms Control](developing-a-composite-windows-forms-control.md).
+The <xref:System.Windows.Forms.UserControl> base class provides keyboard routing for child controls and enables child controls to work as a group.<!-- TODO For more information, see [Developing a Composite Windows Forms Control](developing-a-composite-windows-forms-control.md).-->

 ## Extended Controls